thruthesky/fireflutter/docs/english/dynamic_link.md

   );
 ```

-Be noted that if the link is for "/user" or "/post", on link may not be triggered since it will be handled by Dynamic Link Service.
+Be noted that if the link is for "/user" or "/post", `onLink` may not be triggered since it will be handled by Dynamic Link Service.

 ### Customize the path for user and post